jafudi/flexpair-website/index.md

 Three design principles:

-1. Reproducibility
+1. Make everything reproducible
-2. Ease of access
+2. Provide secure and easy access
-3. Less is more
+3. Minimize the use of resources

 To give you an example: As a manager, you need to fill m project roles involving x cloud providers with n≠m data nerds who work from y locations in z (personal) time zones.
 You: 😵‍💫 We: 🤗 Don't despair&mdash;flexpair!